ashiklom/pecan.book/Development-Environment-Setup-and-VM-Creation.md

-# VM Creation

-_*Note: This document provided for informational purposes*_

-We recommend that users download the PEcAn ["pecan.ova"](http://isda.ncsa.illinois.edu/download/index.php?project=PEcAn&sort=version) instead of creating from one from scratch.
+* We recommend that new users download the PEcAn ["pecan.ova"](http://isda.ncsa.illinois.edu/download/index.php?project=PEcAn&sort=version) instead of creating from one from scratch.
+* These instructions are provided to document
+ * steps used to create the PEcAn Virtual Machines
+ * how a developer can setup a development environment (skip to [[Install Build Environment|VM-Creation#install-build-environment]])

-## Create Virtual Machine
+## Creating a Virtual Machine

 First create  virtual machine